Survive The Onset

 “END EXERCISE!”

+The tension bled out of the patrol almost instantly.
 Weapons lowered.
-Goggles pushed up.
-Tension drained from shoulders.
+Goggles lifted.
 Quiet laughter followed, along with fist bumps and firm pats on the back.

-As the unit moved back toward the staging area, Tony finally allowed himself to relax.
-The operation had gone exactly as intended.
+They headed back toward the staging area with the rest of the patrol.
+The training operation had gone exactly as intended.
 No surprises.
 No mistakes.

 By tomorrow morning, he and Hutch would be driving his Jeep Wrangler six hours to Long Beach, California.
 Away from the heat, dust and mock third world towns.